 - Market protection: Variable annuities have features called living benefits that guarantee a minimum lifetime income regardless of market performance.
 Some variable annuities, called indexed variable annuities, offer a level of protection against market losses.
 The investor selects a percentage of downside protection, 10% and 20% are common.
 The insurance company absorbs losses in the account up to the selected percentage.
 In exchange, the growth in the account is limited or capped by the insurance company.

 What Are Qualified Variable Annuities?

-Qualified annuities are part of pension plans or IRAs, both traditional and Roth, and paid for with before-tax dollars.
+Qualified annuities are part of pension plans or IRAs.
+Traditional IRAs are paid for with before-tax dollars.
 Roth qualified annuities are paid for with after-tax dollars.

 Qualified annuities are included in the contribution limits of pension plans and IRAs.
 There is no tax benefit to buying a qualified annuity.
 Pensions and IRAs already offer tax-deferred growth and tax-free transfers between investments.

 If you have an IRA or pension plan, you already have the benefits that annuities offer like tax-deferred growth and tax-free transfers between investments.
 Why pay fees for something you already have?
 And the answer is you wouldn't unless you were getting close to retirement or really worried about losing money.

 If you're getting close to retirement, you are probably thinking about a lot of things.
 Wahoo!
 I don't have to go to the office!
 You might also be thinking about your retirement money and how to get income from it.
 That's what annuities are for.
 They can guarantee income for the rest of your life.